School of Languages and Applied Linguistics (SLAL)

 We also invest in the latest technology to support our teaching and learning, including our specialist Learning Resource Centre, Language Laboratories and Televic Interpreter Training Suite.

-We're investigating how language and linguistics can act as drivers of development in the economy and social structure, how global organisations use multiple languages and specific translations every day, and how language is used to express ideas and empower certain groups of people.
+We're investigating how language and linguistics can act as drivers of development in economic and social structures, how global organisations use multiple languages and specific translations every day, and how language is used to express ideas and empower certain groups of people.

 Our research feeds into our teaching, so our undergraduate and postgraduate students benefit from our work.